JitterSystems/Shadow-Browser/README.md

 # Shadow-Browser
-A high-tier custom implementation of the Mullvad Browser, routing all browser traffic through the ShadowNet.
+A high-tier custom implementation of the Mullvad Browser, that uses the systemwide ShadowNet as it's only connection to the internet.

+NOTE!
+This browser can no longer operate if ShadowNet is not running system-wide.
+Start ShadowNet first and then open the Shadow Browser.

 For Kali Linux/Parrot OS (other linux distros)